* This is the Consumer Version. *

 The diagnosis is suspected based on recurrent boils and pneumonia at a young age and confirmed by blood tests that detect a high level of IgE.
-Genetic tests can be done to check for the abnormal gene.
+Genetic tests can be done to check for the abnormal genes.